Accelerated peer-to-peer content distributionPosted Jan 10 2018 by Florian Wesch

 No. Just like the rest of the info-beamer hosted system, everything has been designed to be as secure as possible: The peer to peer service running on your devices is heavily sandboxed: It has no access to any other data on your devices, can't write the the SD card and is running in its own limited user account.
 Additionally it's written in a safe programming language and its memory consumption is limited.

-Enabling the P2P feature doesn't compromise any of the strong security properties of the info-beamer hosted operating system: Devices still only trust downloaded content if it has been signed by the info-beamer control server.
+Enabling the P2P feature doesn't compromise any of the strong security properties of the info-beamer hosted operating system: Devices still only trust downloaded content if it has been signed by the info-beamer hosted backend.
 Just as before, encryption and digital signatures ensure that it is never possible to inject arbitrary content on your devices.
 They only play what is configured through the web dashboard.
 Using P2P doesn't change any of that.
 It's just a new optional way to retrieve that content.

 All content downloads are always encrypted to make sure that confidentiality is ensured.
 A passive local observer or man in the middle can't learn anything useful from just listening or even modifying traffic.
 If P2P transfers fail for any reason, the devices will fall back to using the internet instead.